vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_1_notes.md

 of the non-greedy action's value.

 **Conflict**: Exploitation vs Exploration.
 Exploitation can be better in short term but exploration can be better in longterm.

 **ε-greedy methods**: behave greedily most of the time, but every once in a while, with small probability ε, instead select randomly from among all the actions with equal probability, independently of the action-value estimates.

 **Nonstationary**: True values of the actions changed over time.
 Nonstationarity is the case most commonly encountered in reinforcement learning

 **Weighted average sum**: (a = constant)
 `Qn+1 = a*Rn + (1-a)*Qn`

+**Policy**: A mapping from situations to the actions that are best in those situations.

+**Associative search task**: Involves both trial-and-error learning to search for the best actions, and association of these actions with the situations in which they are best.
+Associative search tasks are often now called *contextual* bandits in the literature.

+## Exploration and exploitation balancing methods

 **Optimistic Initial Values**: Set all initial actions to an optimistic value.
 Encourages action-value methods to explore.
 The reward for each action will be